Georgia (musician)

-Georgia Rose Harriet Barnes (born February 1990), known mononymously as Georgia, is an English record producer, songwriter, singer, rapper and drummer.
+Georgia Barnes, known mononymously as Georgia, is an English record producer, songwriter, singer, rapper and drummer.
 The daughter of Leftfield cofounder Neil Barnes, Georgia began her music career as a drummer for artists such as Kwes and Kae Tempest.

 She began her career as a singer and record producer with the release of her debut studio album Georgia (2015).
-Her second studio album Seeking Thrills was released in January 2020.
+Her second studio album Seeking Thrills was released in 2020, and was shortlisted for the Mercury Prize.
+Her third studio album Euphoric was released in 2023.

-Georgia is signed to the label Domino.
-In 2018 she released the song "Started Out".
-In 2019 she performed at the Glastonbury Festival and won the Association of Independent Music's One to Watch award in association with BBC Music Introducing.